 - About 20 bamboo or wooden skewers

-1 Mix the marinade ingredients together in a bowl and add the meat.
+1 Marinate the meat: Mix the marinade ingredients together in a bowl and add the meat.
 Cover and chill in the fridge for at least 30 minutes, preferably several hours or even overnight.
 (Heck, I've kept the meat marinating for a couple days, still great.)

-2 Soak the skewers in water for at least 30 minutes before grilling.
+2 Soak skewers in water: Soak the wood or bamboo skewers in water for at least 30 minutes before grilling.
 This will help prevent them from completely burning up on the grill.

 3 Thread the meat and veggies onto the skewers: Cut the vegetables into chunks roughly the width of the beef pieces.
 Taking care not to poke yourself, thread the meat and vegetables onto double bamboo skewers.

 One way to do this safely is to put the piece that you are trying to pierce on a cutting board, and then push the skewers through the piece to the board.

 Using double skewers will help you turn the kebabs on the grill.
 If you keep a little space between the pieces, they will grill more evenly.

 Paint the kebabs with some of the remaining marinade.